replicante-io/agents/docs/docs/intro.md

 Agents are the part of the replicante ecosystem that ensure datastores compliance with the model.

-Beside the task of exporting datastores metrics in the correct format, agents also implement administrate tasks that datastores do not implement directly.
+Beside the task of exporting datastores information in the correct format, agents also implement administrate tasks that datastores do not implement directly.

 ## Existing Agents
 The team behind replicante core provides official support for some agents.

-The community is encourage to develop many more agents (see below).
+The community is encouraged to develop many more agents (see below).
 If you know of a community developed agent not listed below please open an [issue](https://github.com/replicante-io/agents/issues/new) so it can be included.